ZrCoin (ZRC) Achieves Market Capitalization of $1.90 Million

-ZrCoin (CURRENCY:ZRC) traded down 2.3% against the US dollar during the 1 day period ending at 9:00 AM Eastern on April 4th.
-One ZrCoin coin can currently be purchased for $0.38 or 0.00000648 BTC on major exchanges.
-ZrCoin has a total market capitalization of $1.90 million and approximately $86,127.00 worth of ZrCoin was traded on exchanges in the last 24 hours.
-Over the last seven days, ZrCoin has traded down 0.8% against the US dollar.
+ZrCoin (CURRENCY:ZRC) traded 0.8% higher against the U.S. dollar during the one day period ending at 23:00 PM Eastern on April 4th.
+ZrCoin has a total market capitalization of $1.90 million and approximately $89,241.00 worth of ZrCoin was traded on exchanges in the last 24 hours.
+In the last week, ZrCoin has traded down 0.5% against the U.S. dollar.
+One ZrCoin coin can currently be bought for approximately $0.38 or 0.00000653 BTC on major exchanges.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.